milind-windsurf/pensando-elk/README.md

 If you need help or have questions, you can [email us](mailto:contact-project+pensando-tbd-elastic-pensando-elk-25427733-issue-@incoming.gitlab.com) and we will get back to you as soon as we can

 ## Support Policy
 The code and templates in the repo are released under an as-is, best effort, support policy.
-These scripts should be seen as community supported and Pensando will contribute our expertise as and when possible.
+These scripts should be seen as community supported and AMD Pensando will contribute our expertise as and when possible.
 We do not provide technical support or help in using or troubleshooting the components of the project through our normal support options.
 Unless explicitly tagged, all projects or work posted in our GitLab repository (at https://gitlab.com/Pensando).